a24n/first-repo/README.md

 # first-repo
-this is a demo repo
+this is a demo repo!